lvs1974/IntelGraphicsFixup/trunk/README.md

 - [vit9696](https://github.com/vit9696) for [Lilu.kext](https://github.com/vit9696/Lilu), PAVP reversing and AppleIntelFramebuffer reversing
 - [YungRaj] for fix for Sky Lake
 - [lvs1974](https://applelife.ru/members/lvs1974.53809/) for writing the software and maintaining it
-- [Vandroiy] for testing & fix for Kaby Lake
+- [Vandroiy] for testing & frame buffer fix for Kaby Lake and Azul